 I’m looking at my Win 7 laptop right now and the Kindle ebooks are found in “My Kindle Content” under My Documents.

 The ones you will need to copy are:

 After you copy the files into calibre, you might have some trouble getting calibre to open them so you can read them.
 Windows will need to be told that calibre can open the files.
 This should only happen once, so it’s a relatively minor issue.

-Note that if you simply convert the ebooks, you won't have this issue.
+Note that if you simply convert the ebooks to Epub, you won’t have this issue.